 - Tomatoes can be grown in the ground, in pots, or hydroponically.

-Growing tomatoes in the ground.
+How To Grow tomatoes in the ground.

 - Prepare the soil in a sunny position, dig in well rotted compost and some cow manure 3 -4 weeks before planting seedlings.
 Place stakes 24inches apart and the plant seedlings at the base of each stake.
 Water in well with a liquid fertilizer or compost tea.